snl-dakota/dakota/docs/user/developingdakota/testingcode.rst

 	  "   no_gradients"
 	  "   no_hessians";

-The input string is then used in creating a Dakota environment:
+The input string is then used to create a Dakota environment:

 .. code-block::